sedakhe/database-migration-simulation/README.md

 ## Architectural Decisions and Considerations

+- **Kafka as CDC transport:** Reliable, replayable event bus to decouple source system and Flink
+- **Flink SQL job:** Handles ordering, deduplication, and enrichment in a streaming-first way
+- **Postgres sink:** Chosen as a simple, well-known OLTP target to demonstrate idempotent upserts
+- **JSON format:** Easy to inspect for demo; could evolve to Avro/Protobuf with Schema Registry
+- **Enrichment strategy:** Inline static dimension for simplicity; scalable alternatives include broadcast state or async lookups
+- **Fault tolerance:** Relies on Flink checkpoints and idempotent upserts for recovery, rather than XA transactions

+---

 ## Handling Out-of-Order CDC Events

 - **Event-time (`timestamp_ms`)** -> ensures ordering is based on when the change happened, not arrival time.